 - factors affecting our competitive position within the housing markets;

-The material factors or assumptions that were identified and applied by us in drawing conclusions or making forecasts or projections set out in the forward-looking statements include, but are not limited to:
+The material factors or assumptions that we identified and were applied by us in drawing conclusions or making forecasts or projections set out in the forward-looking information include, but are not limited to:

-- the Company's ability to successfully implement and realize on its business goals and strategy;
+- our ability to successfully implement and realize on our business goals and strategy;

 - factors and assumptions regarding interest rates;